triton-inference-server/model_analyzer/docs/config.md

-It will run the model `vgg_19_graphdef` over combinations of batch sizes `[1,2,3]`, `concurrency` `[2,4,8]` (taken from the global concurrency section), with dynamic batching enabled and preferred batch sizes `2` and `3` and a single CPU instance.
+It will run the model `vgg_19_graphdef` over combinations of batch sizes `[1,2,3]`, `concurrency` `[2,4,8]` (taken from the global concurrency section), with dynamic batching enabled and a single CPU instance.

-It will also run the model `vgg_16_graphdef` over combinations of batch sizes `[4,5,6,7,8,9]`(taken from the global `batch_sizes` section), concurrency `[2,10,18,26,34,42,50,58]`, with dynamic batching enabled and preferred batch sizes `1` and `2` and a single GPU instance.
+It will also run the model `vgg_16_graphdef` over combinations of batch sizes `[4,5,6,7,8,9]`(taken from the global `batch_sizes` section), concurrency `[2,10,18,26,34,42,50,58]`, with dynamic batching enabled and a single GPU instance.

 ## `<analysis-model>`
 The `--analysis-models` argument can be provided as a list of strings (names of